mitchellmooreuk/terraform-modules/README.md

 # Terraform Modules

-AI was used to genereate this file!
+Disclaimer: AI was used to generate this file.

 This repository houses a collection of reusable, version-controlled Terraform modules designed to provision and manage infrastructure across my personal projects and homelab ecosystem.

 ## Purpose